We are not currently running any Continuing Professional Development modules. Please email firstname.lastname@example.org if you have any queries.

 The natural progression of CKD is towards Established Renal Failure, which warrants renal replacement therapy such as dialysis or transplantation to preserve life.
 Prevention and early detection is the key to management and to reduce the incidence of the disease.

-The module is designed to enable healthcare professionals working across a range of practice settings to further develop their knowledge and skills in renal care.
+The module is designed to enable healthcare professionals working across a range of practice settings, including Primary and Secondary care, to further develop their knowledge and skills in renal care.
 It will provide a greater understanding of the management of the patient with renal care needs and thus enable the delivery of holistic renal care.